 Marty previously served as Chairman and CEO of LiveOps, Inc., a leading provider of cloud applications for customer service.
-Under his leadership, LiveOps leveraged the cloud, mobile and social interactions to improve customer service interactions for its enterprise customers.
-Prior to joining LiveOps, Marty was President of Sybase 365 (a subsidiary of Sybase, Inc.), a mobile messaging and mobile commerce services unit, and held a series of executive positions including SVP of corporate development & marketing.
+Under his leadership, LiveOps leveraged the cloud, as well as mobile and social channels to improve customer service interactions for enterprise customers.
+Prior to joining LiveOps, Marty was President of Sybase 365 (a subsidiary of Sybase, Inc.), a mobile messaging and mobile commerce business unit, and held a series of executive positions including SVP of corporate development & marketing.
 Prior to Sybase, Marty worked at Oracle as Vice President of Oracle Online, its e-Commerce service unit.

 Dr. Sandeep Chennakeshu is the President of BlackBerry Technology Solutions (BTS).
 In this role, he manages and drives the strategic direction of BlackBerry’s innovative technology assets, including QNX Software Systems (embedded software), Certicom (cryptography applications) and Paratek (RF antenna tuning).
-Sandeep also manages the company’s extensive patent portfolio and Internet of Things strategy.
+Sandeep also manages the company’s extensive patent portfolio and is a key leader of the Internet of Things strategy.

 Over the past 25 years, Sandeep has been engaged in research, product development, IP creation/licensing and general management in the wireless, electronics and semiconductor industry.